- Installing the ArcGIS License Manager

 - On the first panel, select the third option I have received an authorization file from Esri and am now ready to finish the authorization process and browse to the response file to complete your authorization.

-Concurrent use ArcGIS 10.7 Desktop and Engine use the same 10.1-10.6 licenses.
-If you have previously authorized 10.1-10.6 licenses on your License Manager and did not deauthorize your licenses before installing ArcGIS License Manager 2018.1, you do not need to reauthorize your ArcGIS License Manager.
-Follow the instructions below for upgrading your License Manager software from 10.1-10.6, or 2018.0 to 2018.1.
+Concurrent use ArcGIS Desktop 10.8.x and Engine 10.8.x use the same 10.1-10.8 licenses.
+If you have previously authorized ArcGIS Desktop or Engine 10.1-10.8 licenses on your License Manager and did not deauthorize your licenses before installing ArcGIS License Manager 2022.1, you do not need to reauthorize your ArcGIS License Manager.
+Follow the instructions below for upgrading your License Manager software from 10.1-10.6, or 2018.0-2022.0 to version 2022.1.

-Named user licenses for use with a Portal for ArcGIS instance remain the same with ArcGIS License manager 2018.1.
-If you perform an in-place upgrade of the ArcGIS License Manager software, there is no need to re-authorize your valid named user licenses or export the Portal JSON file to Portal for ArcGIS.
-The in-place upgrade instructions for ArcGIS License Manager software can found in the below section titled Upgrading License Manager software from 10.1-10.6, or 2018.0 to License Manager 2018.1.
+Named user licenses for use with an ArcGIS Enterprise Portal remain the same with ArcGIS License manager 2022.1.
+If you perform an in-place upgrade of the ArcGIS License Manager software, there is no need to re-authorize your valid named user licenses or export the Portal JSON file to ArcGIS Enterprise Portal.
+The in-place upgrade instructions for ArcGIS License Manager software can found in the below section titled Upgrading License Manager software from 10.5-10.6, or 2018.0-2022.0 to License Manager 2022.1.

 - Open the License Server from Start > Programs > ArcGIS > License Server Administrator.
-On Linux, you can run License Server Administrator (in the case of 2018.0) from the installation location using the following command: <installation_path>/arcgis/licensemanager/LSAdmin.
+On Linux, you can run License Server Administrator (in the case of version 2022.1) from the installation location using the following command: <installation_path>/arcgis/licensemanager/LSAdmin.

 - Stop the License Service under Start/Stop License service and exit the License Server Administrator.

-- Start the License Service under Start/Stop License service and exit the License Server Administrator.
-ArcGIS License Manager 2018.1 is now ready for use.
+- Start the license service under Start/Stop License Service and exit the License Server Administrator.
+ArcGIS License Manager 2022.1 is now ready for use.

 - Open the License Server Administrator from Start > Programs > ArcGIS > License Server Administrator.